Encrypting Heroku Key-Value Store with Your Encryption Key

 provisioning flag when creating your instance.

-Encrypting Heroku Key-Value Store with your encryption key requires a Private Spaces plan
+Encrypting Heroku Key-Value Store with your encryption key requires a Private or Shield Spaces plan.

 The addons:create